I-Team: Las Vegas police find severed head while arresting man on unrelated charges - NewsBreak

 LAS VEGAS (KLAS)– Metro police discovered human remains inside a man’s truck during an arrest on Thursday, sources tell the 8 News Now I-Team.

-Records show a warrant was issued for Holland for theft, embezzlement of a motor vehicle, and other unrelated charges in 2019.VALLEY NEWS: Christmas morning hit and run leaves one dead, two hospitalized
+Records show a warrant was issued for Holland for theft, embezzlement of a motor vehicle, and other unrelated charges in 2019.Vegas Unsolved: ‘She said that someone told her to be quiet,’ 3-year-old at home as killer strangles mother to death

 Holland did not appear during a scheduled court hearing in court on Christmas.